Home Compare KPN.AS vs TMUS

 Koninklijke KPN N.V. vs T-Mobile US: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Koninklijke KPN carrying a narrow edge on stability.
+Koninklijke KPN holds the cleaner structural position, with the lead spread across profitability and stability.
 T-Mobile US still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Koninklijke KPN holds the more constructive position.
 That puts structure and market broadly in agreement — Koninklijke KPN's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON